sconover/wrong/README.markdown

 Inspired by [assert { 2.0 }](http://assert2.rubyforge.org/) but rewritten from scratch.
 Compatible with Ruby (MRI) 1.8, 1.9, and JRuby 1.5.

+## Installation

+    gem install wrong

+Under JRuby, the above may cause errors; if so, then try

+    gem install wrong-jruby

+which untangles some dependencies.

 ## Usage ##

 Wrong provides a simple assert method that takes a block: